Seeed-Projects/Seeed-Homeassistant-Discovery/README.md

 ### 5. Configure HA State Subscription (v2.3 New)

-WiFi devices can subscribe to Home Assistant entity states, which is particularly useful for display devices.
+Both WiFi and BLE devices can subscribe to Home Assistant entity states, which is particularly useful for display devices.

 **Configuration Steps:**
 1. Go to **Settings** → **Devices & Services** → **Seeed HA Discovery**